 It doesn’t matter how you take off the ends or break them down but it’s a darned tedious process so find a way to do it that doesn’t make you miserable.
 Personally, my fingers get very sore after breaking beans, and scissors make the process much easier for me.

-As you’re nearing the end of processing your beans, go ahead and fill your stock pot with water and let it start coming up to a boil.
+As you’re nearing the end of breaking down your beans, fill your stock pot with water and let come up to a boil.
 Put a lid on the pot, it will help the water boil faster.
-At this point, get your pressure canner set up and ready – refer to your owner’s manual and follow manufacturer’s instructions.
+Then get your pressure canner set up and ready – refer to your owner’s manual and follow manufacturer’s instructions.
 Most pressure canners only need a couple of inches of water in them, but check your manual.

 There’s two methods for actually packing the beans into the jars, hot pack and cold pack.
 Both are safe, so it’s a matter of preference.